portworx/px-docs/dcos-hadoop-hdfs.md

 ---
 layout: page
 title: "Hadoop on DCOS with Portworx"
-keywords: portworx, container, Mesos, Mesosphere, hadoop, Cassandra
+keywords: portworx, container, Mesos, Mesosphere, hadoop, hdfs
 ---

 TODO: Will generate cleaner links in S3
 TODO: Will see if it’s possible to add one repo with all the services available from there
-TODO: Update screenshots which shows <Service>-PX as the name of the package

 This guide will help you to install the Hadoop service on your DCOS cluster backed by PX volumes for persistent storage.
 It will create 2 Journal Nodes, 2 Name Nodes, 2 Nodes for the Zookeeper Failover Controller, 3 Data Nodes and 3 Yarn Nodes.